Threats that Link has faced among several games.

-- The Goomba: Along with Keese, they are among the most basic and weakest enemies in every game they are in.
+- The Goomba: Along with Keese, they are among the most basic and weak enemies in every game they are in.

 - The Spiny: Some Chuchus are naturally electrical like the earlier Buzz Blobs, forcing you to use measures beyond simply swinging your sword at them.
 A variant from The Minish Cap can cover itself with spikes when Link draws near, also requiring some creativity to defeat.

 Soldiers and guards of Hyrule who have been corrupted by evil.
 They attack in large numbers and can use a variety of weapons.

-- Artifact Mook: To a degree in a A Link Between Worlds, where it's not explained why Yuga chose to create monsters based off the old uniform for the Hylian army.
+- To a degree in a A Link Between Worlds, where it's not explained why Yuga chose to create monsters based off the old uniform for the Hylian army.

 - Averted in the Satellaview sequel to A Link to the Past, where all the guards are friendly NPCs due to it being post-World-Healing Wave.